Little Rioghnach McGrotty meets Donegal RNLI heroes

 According to Joe Joyce, RNLI Lough Swilly PRO, and her mum, Louise James, were in Buncrana to hand-deliver an “extremely generous donation”, the proceeds of a family event.

-Speaking to Inish Times, Joe Joyce said the crew was “delighted” to meet the family.
+Speaking to our sister paper Inish Times, Joe Joyce said the crew was “delighted” to meet the family.

 He added: “Rioghnach and mum Louise have become good friends of the Lough Swilly RNLI Station.
 They are interested in everything we are doing.